-False positives and false negatives.
-It is extremely hard to get completely rid of FPs.
-If the sanitization targets JavaScript code, for example, a FP will likely be triggered.
 Furthermore, since we rely on handwritten signatures, vulnerable sites for which no signature has been written will be subject to FNs.
-In the future, we intend to study the rate of FPs and FNs in our approach and compare it to previous work.
+In the future, we intend to study the rate FNs in our approach and to compare it to previous work.

 Protection against CSRF.
-We believe that we can adapt our work to defend against Cross-Site Request Forgery (CSRF) exploits, as well.
+We believe that we can adapt our work to defend against client-side Cross-Site Request Forgery (CSRF) exploits, as well.
 Using a similar signature language as the one for XSS, a signature developer could specify pages with potential vulnerabilities to only allow network requests that cannot exploit such vulnerabilities.
+This would mostly be based around blocking requests for certain URLs.
+In initial designs of XSnare, we had looked at intercepting JavaScript execution, similarly to a Proxy.
+This turned out to have bypasses, but in CSRF, this would work, as these exploits occur after the page has loaded.
+For this application, we could give developers the power to create customized proxies for JavaScript execution to block malicious requests, as extensions can interpose on any JavaScript execution.
+While the language used would certainly require a similar design process, we believe the basic framework would keep many similarities.